Towards Data-efficient Customer Intent Recognition with Prompt-based Learning Paradigm: Methodology and Experimental Setup

 \subsubsection{Baseline Settings}

 We establish a baseline for convenience in the experimental settings and proceed to conduct experiments by modifying the components within the baseline pipeline.
-The baseline settings is shown in Table \ref{Baseline-tuning-free}.
+We select verbalizer 1 In the baseline settings\footnote{Except experiments with GPT-3.5-turbo, as one of base models of ChatGPT.
+Since the model is packed in the OpenAI ChatGPT API and mapping the label with the verbalizer is not feasible, we add the prompt, “Return the index of the label, please.” and parse the response afterwards, instead of using a verbalizer.} .